FAQ on MACRA and Medicare Payment Reform

 Additionally, employers may begin basing your compensation on your MIPS final score.
 Employed physicians will want to make sure they are appropriately compensated for a high MIPS score.

-Reporting methods for groups include: QCDR, qualified registry, EHR, CMS Web Interface, and CMS-approved survey vendor for the Consumer Assessment of Health Providers and Surveys (CAHPS) for MIPS.
-Groups will also be able to attest for the ACI and improvement activities performance categories.
-The CMS Web Interface option is only available to groups of 25 or more ECs.
+Reporting methods for groups include: claims (15 or fewer ECs only), QCDR, qualified registry, EHR, CMS Web Interface (25+ ECs), and CMS-approved survey vendor for the Consumer Assessment of Health Providers and Surveys (CAHPS) for MIPS.
+Groups will also be able to attest for the promoting interoperability and improvement activities performance categories.
+The CMS Web Interface option is only available to report the quality category.

-Eligible clinicians can find approved qualified registry and QCDR vendors on the QPP resource library(www.cms.gov).
+Eligible clinicians can find approved qualified registry and QCDR vendors in the QPP resource library(www.cms.gov).
 ECs can find out if their EHR is certified by searching the Certified Health IT Product List (CHPL)(chpl.healthit.gov).

 Solo and group practices (10 or fewer NPIs) can join together to participate in MIPS as a virtual group.
 A virtual group must consist of at least two TINs.
 Virtual groups are designed to help small practices successfully participate in MIPS.

 In the quality performance category, you must report at least six measures, including one outcome measure.
 ECs must report on at least 60% of patients eligible for the measure, regardless of payer.
 This is referred to as “data completeness criteria.”

 In addition to the six measures reported by ECs, CMS will calculate the all-cause hospital readmission measure for groups of 16 or more ECs.